Pioneers first inhabited this area of the Western

 Mullen was established in 1888, and Hooker County was officially

 formed in 1889.

-Information can be obtained from the Historical and Genealogical Societies at Mullen, Nebraska.
+Information can be obtained from the Historical Society (Genealogical Society has disbanded).

 Welcome to Mullen!

 See a cyber tour of attractions, events, businesses, lodging, and photos.